chunmusic/Covid-19-Visualization-Dashboard/README.md

 - This Covid-19 dashboard visualizes many useful information related to Covid-19 situation worldwide.

-- The numerical data is divided into group cases such as total cases, critical cases, recovered cases.
+- The numerical data is divided into group cases such as total cases, critical cases, recovered cases, seperated by country and worldwide.

-- Frontend was built based on HTML5, CSS and Javascript, including Bootstrap.
+- Frontend was built based on HTML5, CSS and Javascript, including Bootstrap with web responsive support.

 - Backend was built based on Python and Django.